vanGoghhh/tp/docs/DeveloperGuide.md

 * `ModelManager#addPerson(Person person)` —  Adds the person into the FilteredList of persons.

-* `ModelManager#hasJob(Job job)` —  Check whether the same job exist in the FilteredList of jobs using the `equals` method of `Jobs`.

-* `ModelManager#addJob(Job job)` —  Adds the job into the FilteredList of jobs.

 Given below is an example usage scenario and how the `add can` mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
 The `FilteredList` will be initialised with the `UniquePersonList` from `personAddressBook` which contains a list of candidates.

 Step 2.
-The user executes `add can n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 exp/5 doa/15-10-20` to add a candidate with `Name` John, `Phone` 98765432, `Email` johnd@example.com, `Address` John street, block 123, #01-01, `Experience` 5 and `Date` 15-10-20.
+The user executes `add can n/John p/98765432 e/john@ex.com a/John street exp/5 doa/15-10-20` to add a candidate with `Name` John, `Phone` 98765432, `Email` john@ex.com, `Address` John street, `Experience` 5 and `Date` 15-10-20.

 Step 3.
 The method `AddressBookParser#parseCommand` is invoked to determine the command type.
 Since this is an `add can` command, the `AddPersonCommandParser#parse` is then called to parse the arguments.
 If the input command has an invalid format, `AddPersonCommandParser` throws a `ParseException`, if not, a `AddPersonCommand` object is created.

-Step 4. `ModelManager#hasJob(Person person)` is invoked to check whether the same person exist in the FilteredList of persons using the `equals` method of `Persons`.
+Step 4. `ModelManager#hasJob(Person person)` is invoked to check whether the same person exist in the FilteredList of persons using the `equals` method of `Person`.
 If a duplicate person exists, a `CommandException` is thrown.
 Otherwise, the method `ModelManager#addPerson(Person person)` is invoked to add the person into the FilteredList of persons.

 Step 5.
 The `savePersonAddressBook` method of `StorageManager`, which is a subclass of `Storage`, is invoked to update the new person addition in the `personAddressBook` and saved.